 The town has numerous ashrams, where people from across the globe come to meditate and liberate themselves.
 It is also famous for river rafting, which is a much-loved sport for the locals and tourists.
 Rishikesh is not only among the favorite places to visit in India, but it is known as the “Yoga Capital of India.”
 Another reason to explore this small town in the foothills of the Himalayas.

-To many people, India is still a mysterious and also a slightly misunderstood country.
+To many people, India is still mysterious and also a slightly misunderstood country.
 However, the subcontinent offers you a great deal of diverse culture, people and places that you won’t be sure about India you have heard or seen on TV or the internet.
 There are plenty of beautiful and mind-blowing tourist and offbeat destinations for sightseeing in India.
 So, you will never be short on places for “where to go in India.”

 For all those Indian food lovers, every place you will visit will offer you first-hand experience on Indian cuisines.
 While many may find it little on the spice edge, explorers are welcome to fill their taste buds with some curry and exotic delights while traveling across the country.
-All the places mentioned in this India travel guide are sure to make you Indian travel memorable.
+All the places mentioned in this India travel guide are sure to make your Indian travel memorable.

 Are you on Pinterest?
 Pin these for later read!